healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 After 5 Minutes: 201°F / 94.5°C

-The glass carafe of the Cosori doesn’t have the best material for heat retention.
-The kettle also doesn’t have temperature control for the Keep Warm feature.
+The glass carafe of the Cosori isn’t the best material for heat retention.
+The kettle also doesn’t have temperature control or a  Keep Warm feature.
 As a result, after 5 minutes, the temperature dropped from 212°F / 100°C to 201°F / 94.5°C. This was average among our tested kettles and equated to a 6.5/10 according to our data.

 Design
 ------